hmcts/ccd-data-store-api/README.md

 ### Functional Tests
 The functional tests are located in `aat` folder.
 Most of the tests are written using befta-fw library, while there are also quite a number of them written using RestAssured.
-Thes latter group of tests will be decommissioned after the appropriate ones are replaced with their new equivalents using befta fw so that the new ones will have been been doing a lot more detailed verifications.
+The latter group of tests will be decommissioned after the appropriate ones are replaced with their new equivalents using befta fw so that the new ones will be doing a lot more detailed verifications.  \

-To find out more about BEFTA Framework, see the repo its README [here](https://github.com/hmcts/befta-fw).
+To find out more about BEFTA Framework, see the repository and its README [here](https://github.com/hmcts/befta-fw).

 ## LICENSE